 ## Service Demand

 A service demand is a term used to describe the consumption of energy by human activity.
 This could be, for instance, energy for lighting or cooking in the residential sector, personal vehicles in the transportation sector or machine usage in the industrial sector.
-The service demand drives the entire energy sytem, and influences the total amount of energy used, the location and the types of fuels used in the energy supply system.
-It also includes the characteristics of the end use technologies that consume energy.
+The service demand drives the entire energy system, and it influences the total amount of energy used, the location of use and the types of fuels used in the energy supply system.
+It also includes the characteristics of the end-use technologies that consume energy.

 ## Exogenous service demand

 Within MUSE we must set the energy demand exogenously.
 That means that the model does not calculate how much the service demand is.
-Effectively, this means that the user must make an assumption on how much electricity is consumed in the residential sector for a particular region in the model.
+Effectively, this means that the user must make an assumption on how much electricity is consumed in, for example, the residential sector for a particular region in the model.

-We can change this per scenario, but these values will not change, even if the price for all fuels increase significantly, for instance.
+We can change this per scenario, but these values will not change, even if the price for all fuels increases significantly, for instance.
 We are able to define the exogenous service demand by year, sector, region and timeslice.

 ## Service demand by correlation.

 In the previous section we learnt about the exogenous service demand.
-That is, we can explicilty specified what the demand would be per year, sector, region and timeslice.
+That is, we can explicitly specify what the demand would be per year, sector, region and timeslice.
 However, it may be the case that we do not know what the electricity demand is per year, especially in the future.
-We may instead clonclude that our electricity demand is a function of the GDP and population of a particular region, as previously discussed.
+We may instead conclude that our electricity demand is a function of the GDP and population of a particular region, as previously discussed.

-To accommodate such a scenario, MUSE enables us to choose a regression function that estimates service demands from GDP and population projections, which may be more certain in your case.
+To accommodate such a scenario, MUSE enables us to choose a regression function that estimates service demands from GDP and population projections, which may be more predictable or have more accessible data in your case.

 ## Sources for energy demand data

-We can get energy balance data and/or demand projections from the following sources:
+We can get publicly available energy balance data and/or demand projections from the following sources:

 - International Energy Agency